TheBestJohn/The-Plot-Thickens/README.md

 [ShapePanel](https://github.com/ZachHofmeister/ShapePlane)
 Makes some cool shapes, saves to `C:\Users\<USERNAME>\Documents\ShapePlan\images` as PDF.
-**Note:** need to install a dropbox library with license checking that isn't enabled at all.
-No software license attached.

 [raster plotter](https://github.com/ivangrozny/raster-plotter) //Not working? requires The Midibus and Drop libraries